KamranUmer/DoctorConnectAI/README.md

-# HealthConnect AI
+# DoctorConnectAi

-Welcome to HealthConnect AI, a dedicated and helpful AI assistant focused on assisting patients by providing the best doctor recommendations.
+Welcome to DoctorConnectAi, a dedicated and helpful AI assistant focused on assisting patients by providing the best doctor recommendations.

 ## Features